Who is Asking To Be Born, Again?

 "All conditioned things are impermanent—when one sees this with wisdom, one turns away from suffering."

 The more I studied, the more I practiced, the quieter my world became.
-I noticed things I never had before—the exact texture of silence, the moment before a thought arises, the softness of a kind intention.
+I noticed things I never had before, the exact texture of silence, the moment before a thought arises, the softness of a kind intention.
 The PEG tube, once a symbol of brokenness, became a reminder of impermanence.
 My suffering was not unique.
-My body, my pain, even my thoughts—they were all passing clouds.
+My body, my pain, even my thoughts, they were all passing clouds.
 Buddhism gave me a language for this.
 It gave me refuge.

 When you’ve brushed against death, you can no longer pretend life is permanent.
 You see through the facade.
 You see people scrambling to hold onto illusions, and you want to whisper to them: it won’t last.
 None of it.
 And yet, there’s beauty in that.
 There’s freedom.
-Because when nothing is solid, everything can be sacred.
+Because when nothing is solid, everything can be fluid.

 As the Heart Sutra says, "Form is emptiness, and emptiness is form."